joaomedeirosr/project_AI_virtual_mouse/README.md

 - OpenCV  4.4.0.44 or 4.5
 - MediaPipe 0.8.3 or 0.8.5
 - Numpy
-- Autopy 4.o
+- Autopy 4.0

 ## If you have any problem call me on LinkedIn or send me a e-mail

- -Contatcs in my Github bio
+ - Contatcs in my Github bio

- -Follow me in the github :)
+ - Follow me in the github :)

 ## Let's get start!!!